banyaszvonat/breaking-videogames/_posts/2024-11-22-key-extraction.md

 This plugin searches for `sceUtilitySavedataInitStart`, hooks it and grabs the key from the save data structure it gets passed.

-At first I was confused by how `FindExport` works [here](https://github.com/bucanero/psptools/blob/ee050436680455812726c651709a194acf441040/SGKeyDumper/src/main.c#L99), but as I later learned, the third parameter is the so-called "NID", the first 32 bits of [an export's name](https://wololo.net/2012/05/30/syscalls-nids-imports/), used as the identifier.
+At first I was confused by how `FindExport` works [here](https://github.com/bucanero/psptools/blob/ee050436680455812726c651709a194acf441040/SGKeyDumper/src/main.c#L99), but as I later learned, the third parameter is the so-called "NID", the first 32 bits of the SHA-1 hash of [an export's name](https://wololo.net/2012/05/30/syscalls-nids-imports/), used as the identifier.
 Either way, the next line names the function we're looking for.

 ----